nautobot/nautobot/nautobot/docs/development/apps/api/platform-features/uniquely-identify-objects.md

 ### Using Natural Keys

+Natural keys in Nautobot v2.0 are determined by the combination of database fields that uniquely identify an object.
+In some cases, such as the Platform model, this is a single field (`name`).
+In other cases, such as the Prefix model, this is a combination of fields (`namespace__name`, `prefix`).
+To retrieve the list of lookups that are used to form the natural key for a model, use the `natural_key_field_lookups` property of the model.
+For example, to retrieve the list of fields that are used to form the natural key for the Prefix model, the Python ORM call would be `Prefix.natural_key_field_lookups`.

 In Nautobot v2.0, the REST API and web UI list views can be filtered to find objects based on their attributes.
 In some cases, these filters will be sufficient for filtering a list down to an individual object.
 For example, to retrieve the device with name "router1" in tenant "xyz", the REST API URL would be `/api/dcim/devices/?name=router1&tenant=xyz`.
 However, the filters in Nautobot do not currently cover all combinations of natural key field lookups for all models and the previous example could return multiple objects because it does not filter on the location field which is also required to uniquely define a device.

 In the Python ORM, objects can be retrieved using the `get_by_natural_key()` method of the model manager.
 For example, to retrieve the prefix for "10.0.0.0/8" in namespace "Global", the Python ORM call would be `Prefix.objects.get_by_natural_key("Global", "10.0.0.0/8")`.
 Once an instance of a model is retrieved, the natural key can be accessed using the `natural_key` method: